Skip to main content

 • Accessibility

-The property may represent the owner's livelihood so that to the owner it is worth everything they have invested in it, and all that can be derived from it.
+The property may represent the owner's livelihood.
+To the owner, it is worth everything they have invested in it and all that can be derived from it.
 The state must pay relocation expenses, including equipment to the property owner.

 To the government, the relevant value is the property's market value.
-The market value is based on what an interested buyer might pay to an interested seller.
+The market value is based on what a motivated buyer might pay to an interested seller.
 The valuation is also made as of a particular date.
 This is because property values can fluctuate over time.
 To arrive at one price, the determination is established as of one date.

 The value determination is based on the amount of the acquisition.
 In some cases, the government may need to take all of the owner's property.
 In other cases, the government will only need a portion of the property or an easement.
 The value of these interests depends on the land involved, and on the effect the loss or intrusion of that land will have on the rest of the property.